Guillemsc/Research-Data-driven-ui-and-animations/README.md

 <Window name = "main_window" position_x = "700" position_y = "200" size_w = "225" size_h = "219" blit_layer = "1" dinamic = "false" is_ui ="true">
 </Window>
 ```
-From that, evey UI elements that pertains to this window should be created inside the window brackets.
+With that, evey UI elements that pertains to this window should be created inside the window brackets.
 Then we need the actual elements.
 They also have name to then be able to refeer to them in some actions.
 We can add the interpretation of any the UI elements that we have on the UI, for example:
 ```C++